ghobot/blog/_devices/ricoh_thetaS.md

 ---

 The Theta S from Ricoh is a camera that captures 360° stills and full HD movies with a single click.
 (B&H Photo)

+##### Why this device?
+The Theta S is one of the most affordable ways to create high quality 360 photos with one button press.
+We use it for timelapses and photos that can be viewed on your phone or virtual reality.
+We can easily document a space and annotate information on it later.